agude/agude.github.io/_books/surface_detail.md

   man in the pan-human Sichultian Enablement, and the owner of the companies running most of the hells.

-- Lededje Y'breq: Veppers's slave, who he murders in the first chapter, but whose mind-state is copied and used to reincarnate her in the Culture.
+- Lededje Y'breq: Veppers's slave, murdered by him in the first chapter but reincarnated in the Culture after her mind-state is copied.

-- Gyorni Vatueil: A virtual soldier in the _War in Heaven_ on the anti-hell side, who moves up the ranks and is responsible for the war moving into the real world.
+- Gyorni Vatueil: A virtual soldier in the _War in Heaven_, who rises through the ranks and is pivotal in escalating the war into the real world.

-- Prin and Chay: Pavuleans who infiltrate their species' hell to expose the horror.
-Prin is able to escape but Chay's mind is too broken and she remains trapped.
+- Prin and Chay: Pavuleans who infiltrate their species' hell to expose its horrors.
+Prin escapes, but Chay's mind is too broken, leaving her trapped.

-- Yime Nsokyi: A Culture contact agent in the Quietus branch, who deal with the dead, reincarnated, and virtual mind-states.
+- Yime Nsokyi: A Culture Contact agent in the Quietus branch, dealing with the dead, reincarnated, and virtual mind-states.

-- The _Falling Outside The Normal Moral Constraints_: An _Abominator_-class
+- The _Falling Outside The Normal Moral Constraints_ (_FOTNMC_): An
-  Culture warship, the _FOTNMC_ brings Y'breq back to her home planet.
+  _Abominator_-class Culture warship that brings Y'breq back to her home planet.

-{{ this_book }} is my favorite {{ culture }} novel so far, just edging out {{
+{{ this_book }} is my favorite {{ culture }} novel so far, narrowly beating
-c3 }}.
-The multiple storylines are carefully directed to converge at the end of the book, creating a complex and engaging narrative. {{ the_author }}
+out {{ c3 }}.
+Its multiple storylines are expertly woven together to converge at the end, creating a complex and engaging narrative. {{ the_author }}
-maintains the perfect pace by shifting between plots in the same chapter, developing them and the world piece by piece and often ending on a cliffhanger to keep the reader in anticipation.
-The pacing and sense of anticipation are reinforced by the _FOTNMC_, who like the reader, is excited by the prospect of finally firing its weapons in anger.
+maintains a perfect pace by shifting between plots in the same chapter, developing the characters and world piece by piece while ending on cliffhangers to maintain suspense.
+This sense of anticipation is mirrored by the _FOTNMC_, who---like the reader---is thrilled by the prospect of finally unleashing its full destructive power.

 Consciousness and what it means to be sentient are core themes of the novel.
-Y'breq's mind is copied on her death and used to reincarnate her.
-Chay, Prin, and Vatueil are simulated minds copied from real people, and in the case of Chay, resulting in multiple copies as her real self wakes up while her virtual self remains in hell. _FOTNMC_ is, of course, a completely constructed Mind.
+Y'breq's mind is copied upon her death to reincarnate her.
+Chay, Prin, and Vatueil are all simulated minds copied from real people, with Chay's situation emphasizing this: her real body wakes up while her virtual self remains in hell. _FOTNMC_ is a completely constructed Mind, and its original avatar is a human whose consciousness is suppressed so the ship can control their body.
-_FOTNMC_'s original avatar is a human whose mind is suppressed so the ship can control them.
-Unlike {{ commonwealth }}, {{ this_book }} grapples with the fact that a backup isn't really you, first by having Chay's body wake up while her virtual copy continues in hell, and later explicitly when a Culture pilot is thinking about her imminent death.
+Unlike {{ commonwealth }}, {{ this_book }} grapples with the idea that a
+backup isn't truly **you**.
+This is shown when Chay's body and virtual copy coexist, again when a Culture pilot contemplates her own imminent death even though her mind is backed up, and when a copy of Vatueil allows itself to be shut off because it knows the original continues on.

 There are several twists.
-The clearly evil Veppers is revealed to be (for his own benefit) on the anti-hell side.
-It is unclear which side the Culture is on, as they want to end the hells but also pledged to be neutral.
-The largest and most important twist is delivered in the epilogue: that Vatueil is the man called Cheradenine Zakalwe from {{ c3 }}.
-This indicates that Special Circumstances has been involved in the _War in Heaven_ since the beginning, and makes the reader reevaluate what parts of the book were actually part of the Culture's scheme.
-It's interesting to note that the Culture often deploys Zakalwe on the side they want to lose, in this case as a pro-hell mole on the anti-hell side.
+Veppers, clearly evil, is revealed to be (for his own benefit) on the anti-hell side.
+The Culture's neutrality is ambiguous---they want to end the hells but have pledged not to interfere.
+The most significant twist comes in the epilogue: Vatueil is revealed to be Cheradenine Zakalwe from {{ c3 }}.
+This implies that Special Circumstances has been involved in the _War in Heaven_ all along, making the reader reevaluate what parts of the book were part of their scheme.
+It's worth noting that the Culture often deploys Zakalwe on the side they want to lose---in this case, as a pro-hell mole on the anti-hell side.

-In the previous {{ this_series }} books, I felt a slight sense of distance from the characters and setting.
-For reasons I can't explain, {{ this_book }}
-pulled me in and made me feel completely immersed in the world.
+In previous {{ this_series }} books, I sometimes felt a slight detachment from the characters and settings.
+For reasons I can't fully explain, {{ this_book }} pulled me in completely, immersing me in its world.

-{{ this_book }} reminds me of several books I've read: the hacking-as-battle scenes echo The Detective's Tail in {{ hyperion }}, the virtual hells remind me of the Shrike and the tree of pain, and the many battles of Vatueil reminded me of the soldier traveling through time and fighting the Shrike.
-The mind copies and especially Y'breq's quantum entanglement transfer reminded me of the way Bobs create new versions in {{ bob1 }}. {{ banks }} mentions that the dead in the galaxy outnumber the living, which harkens back to {{ so2001 }}'s line "Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living."
-The virtual hells themselves recall the Star Trek: Deep Space Nine episode <cite class="show-title">Hard time</cite> in which Chief O'Brien suffers from PTSD after being given memories of having spent twenty years in prison.
+{{ this_book }} reminded me of several other books: the hacking-as-battle scenes echo The Detective's Tale in {{ hyperion }}; the virtual hells recall the Shrike and its tree of pain; and the many battles involving Vatueil are like the soldier traveling through time to fight the Shrike over and over.
+Y'breq's quantum entanglement transfer brought to mind how the Bobs create new versions in {{ bob1 }}. {{ banks }} notes that the galaxy's dead outnumber the living, which parallels {{ so2001 }}'s line: "Behind every man now alive stand thirty ghosts, for that is the ratio by which the dead outnumber the living."
+The virtual hells themselves are reminiscent of the Star Trek: Deep Space Nine episode <cite class="tv-show-title">Hard Time</cite>, where Chief O'Brien suffers PTSD after receiving memories of a 20-year imprisonment, and also the virtual heavens from {{ blindsight }}.

-It is bittersweet to move on to {{ c10 }}, the final Culture book.
-Before I do I'm reading {{ grand_melee }}, fifth book in the {{ war_horses }} series, which was just released.
+It's bittersweet to move on to {{ c10 }}, the final Culture book.
+Before I do, I'm reading {{ grand_melee }}, the fifth book in the {{ war_horses }} series, which was just released.